wdroberts/YouTube_Analyzer_Project/USER_GUIDE.md

 - 🎯 **Contextual**: Knows the title and summary for better context
 - 💬 **Multi-Question**: Ask multiple questions in the same session
 - ⚡ **Fast**: Typical response time 5-15 seconds
+- 💰 **Cost Tracking**: Shows token usage and API cost for each answer

 ### Tips for Best Results: